noahlwest/kubectl-ai/docs/mcp-server.md

 ## Configuration

-The enhanced MCP server will automatically discover and expose tools from configured MCP servers when `--external-tools` is enabled.
-Configure MCP servers using the standard MCP client configuration.
+When `--external-tools` is enabled, the enhanced MCP server will automatically discover and expose tools from configured MCP servers.
+You can configure MCP servers using the standard MCP client configuration file.

 ### Example MCP Configuration